Home Sickness in Germany How to Overcome it in 2024 Live In Germany

 Being new to Germany, you will feel multiple times that you should return to your homeland as you cannot adjust to a new place, but we recommend you to keep patience and stay for a few months whilst managing things yourself.
 Think that it is just a phase which will pass so keep moving forward.
 When you start dealing with homesickness, you will start loving your new place and will love to stay here for longer.

-Related Topic: Make Friends in Germany
+Looking to Make Friends in Germany?

 What is Homesickness?